 If the lease is not recorded with the city, you are under no obligation to let the tenants stay.
 As previously mentioned, you can give the notice to vacate the property.

 What if the tenant refuses to leave?

 Unfortunately, in this situation, you will have to go through the civil sheriff’s office to have them removed from the property.

 If the lease is recorded, then you must honor whatever terms are built into that lease.
 However, if it’s not documented, you can request a rent increase after purchasing the property and signing a new lease.

 Great!
 Have your agent let the other party know so they can inform the tenant.
 After you acquire the property, we strongly suggest drafting a new lease with them.
 Most tenants do not want to move, so this may be an ideal scenario for all parties.

 Ready to buy your next home or rental?
-Text us!
+Schedule a call with us!